AO-StreetArt/CLyman/README.md

 ## Overview

 This is a C++ microservice which synchronizes high-level 3-D object attributes across many user devices.
-The goal is to synchronize the position, rotation, and scale of virtual objects projected into a real space, across many different user devices.
+The goal is to synchronize the position, rotation, and scale of virtual objects projected into a real space.

+This service is intended to fill a small role within a larger architecture designed to synchronize 3D objects across different client programs.
+It is highly scalable, and many instances can run in parallel to support increasing load.

 Features:
 * Storage of 3-D Objects Location, Rotation, Scaling